Header

 The allocation takes place directly after the application deadlines.
 You will be notified in Jan., Feb. or March if you got the exchange place.
 If you are applying in summer, you will be notified in July or August.
 You have to accept or decline the exchange place within five working days.

 After you have accepted the exchange place, we nominate you at the partner university.
-If you start the exchange in fall, you will be nominated in Feb./March and if you start in spring in Sept./Oct.
+If you start the exchange in fall, you will be nominated in March/April and if you start in spring in Sept./Oct.
 Once you are nominated, you will be contacted directly by the partner university and informed about the next steps: the registration at the partner university.
 In general, the partner university contacts you directly to submit your passport, transcript of records and language certificate.
 Some host universities also require the Learning Agreement at this stage.
 If the modules are not yet known at this point, you can base your choice on the courses offered in the previous fall/ spring semester.
 See Credit Recognition.

 You can also study in another city in Switzerland.
 In that case, you apply to the Student Administration Office CH-Unimobil